Harshitha-Somala/Audio-Emotion-Detection-Using-MultiModalApproach-DL/README.md

 of the dataset in a higher dimensional space.
-This higher dimensional space matrix is then further refined by going through the dimensionality reductions to preserve the components from higher order to a lower order matrix and then we employ classification algorithms to classify the emotions.
+This higher dimensional space matrix is then further refined by going through the dimensionality reductions to preserve the components from higher order to a lower order matrix and then employed classification algorithms to classify the emotions.

-To convert audio data into numerical we approached multitude of feature engineering algorithms to de-compose the audio waveforms and we inspected each algorithm which best suits our purpose of feature engineering.
-The feature engineering algorithms we used are *Zero Crossing Rate (ZCR)*, *Chroma Shift*, *MFCC*, *Mel-Spectrogram*.
+To convert audio data into numerical, approached multitude of feature engineering algorithms to de-compose the audio waveforms and inspected each algorithm which best suits my purpose of feature engineering.
+The feature engineering algorithms used are *Zero Crossing Rate (ZCR)*, *Chroma Shift*, *MFCC*, *Mel-Spectrogram*.